 Resale points purchased after March 20, 2011 cannot be used for destinations in The Adventurer Collection, The Concierge Collection and The Disney Collection.
 These are all non-DVC resort destinations.
-They include Disney Cruise Line voyages, Adventures by Disney, non DVC hotels such as the Disneyland Hotel, Disney's Polynesian Resort in Florida and a few others.
+They include Disney Cruise Line voyages, Adventures by Disney, non DVC hotels such as Disney's Yacht Club Resort, Disney's Paradise Pier at Disneyland and a few others.

 Additionally, resale purchases completed after April 4, 2016 are not eligible for the "Membership Extras" slate of member perks.
 Included in Membership Extras are the Annual Pass and other ticket discounts, dining discounts, merchandise discounts and more.
-Members will still be eligible for the "Membership Extras" if they purchased any number of points direct from Disney Vacation Club or if they purchased resale points prior to 4/4/2016 or if they were grandfathered at a lower ownership level.
+Members will still be eligible for the "Membership Extras" if they purchase at least 150 points direct from Disney Vacation Club, if they purchased resale points prior to 4/4/2016 or if they were grandfathered at a lower ownership level.

 Most resale points cannot be used for stays at Disney's Riviera Resort.
 And Riviera points purchased on the resale marketplace can only be used to book stay at Riviera itself.

-Resale points can be used for all Disney Vacation Club resorts as well as the World Passport Collection (timeshare trades through RCI.)
+Resale points can be used for all Disney Vacation Club resorts as well as the World Passport Collection (timeshare trades through Interval International.)

 Resale points are subject to the same 7 / 11 month reservation windows.
-Owners are entitled to all member perks including the Annual Pass discount.
 Dues (which vary by resort) are the identical for both direct and resale purchases.
 The ending date of the contract (which also varies by resort) is the same for resale and direct purchases.

 Yes!
 Most terms of a resale purchase are negotiable including the purchase price, the party paying any outstanding annual dues and the party responsible for closing costs and fees.